 3.9 Responsibilities of Directors.
 All members of the Board of Directors are responsible to ensure the Corporation is faithful to the terms of its charter and is successful in meeting the mission of the school.
 All Directors are encouraged to contribute approximately 8-10 hours per month by participating in activities such as: Board meetings, Board committees, attending school events, fundraising, Board development or other ambassador tasks, and other related tasks typical of non-profit charter school Directors that from time to time may be determined by the Board.
 Incoming Directors will be required to sign a Board Member Agreement outlining more detailed obligations and responsibilities.

 3.10 Enrollment of Children of Board Members.
-A student whose parent or guardian is currently a member of the Board of Directors shall be entitled to automatic enrollment to attend the school.
-Children of former members of the Board of Directors must meet the residency requirements to re-enroll and the former Board member must have accumulated 2 full years of service as a Board member; any child who does not meet the residency requirements will not be allowed to re-enroll; if the child meets the residency requirements but the former Board member did not have 2 full years of service on the Board, then the student shall not be automatically re- enrolled and will have to go through the lottery process.
+A student whose parent or guardian is currently a member of the Board of Directors shall be entitled to enrollment priority pursuant to Wesley’s Charter Contract, to attend the school.
+Children of former Directors must meet the residency requirements and the former Board member must have accumulated 2 full years of service as a Director to receive enrollment priority and re-enroll; any child who does not meet the residency requirements will not be allowed to re-enroll; if the child meets the residency requirements but the former Director did not have 2 full years of service on the Board, then the student shall not receive enrollment priority.

 Section 4 – MEETINGS AND COMMITTEES OF THE BOARD OF DIRECTORS